 Coming from Diglett’s Cave, you’ll arrive towards the north-east of Route 2.
 From here, if you slice down the skinny tree on the left with Chop Down, you can head north back into Pewter City.
 In fact, if you’ve got nothing better to do, you might want to go there now.
 Once in Pewter City, go over the north-east corner.

 Towards the left is another skinny tree that can be removed with Chop Down.
 Past that, you can enter the Pewter City Museum via the side door, which will take you behind the reception counter.

 Back at the Diglett’s Cave entrance, go anti-clockwise around the entrance, via the narrow path.
 Behind the entrance, you can bag yourself 3 Great Balls.
 Now head south from the cave entrance.

 Use Chop Down to get rid of the skinny tree blocking the way, then keep going south towards the eastern gatehouse.
-Exit this gatehouse via the south, then keep pressing on towards the south-east corner.
-Along the way, you can pick up a Leaf Stone, which can evolve Oddish or Bellsprout, and Super Potion from the floor.
+Exit this gatehouse via the south, then press on towards the south-east corner.
+Along the way, you can pick up a Leaf Stone, which can evolve Oddish or Bellsprout, and a Super Potion from the floor.

-When you reach the dead end, go back and enter the researcher’s house.
+Once you’re ready to progress, go back and enter the researcher’s house.
 He’ll teach you another Secret Technique for your partner Pokémon: Light Up.
 As you just saw, it can be used to light up extremely dark places.
-The next place you’re going with be one such place–and the only place in fact.
+The next place you’re heading to will be one such place (and the only place in fact).